Maryam4321/FitTrack-Pro/README.md

 ### Installing

-1. First, clone this repository to your local machine:
+First, clone this repository to your local machine:

 ```
 git clone https://github.com/Maryam4321/FitTrack-pro.git
 ```

-2. install the dependencies using:
+install the dependencies using:

 ```
 npm install
 ```

-3. start MongoDB:
+start MongoDB:

 ```
 mongod
 ```

-4. Then launch the server:
+Then launch the server:

 ```
 npm start
 ```

-5. Access the Application:
-Open your browser and visit http://localhost:3000 to start tracking your fitness goals.
+And go to the [browser](http://localhost:3000) to view the application!

 ## Built With